Rocío Marengo

-Rocío Marengo (born March 25, 1971)is an Argentinian model, actress, vedette, comedian and dancer.
+Rocío Marengo (born March 25, 1980) is an Argentine model, singer, actress, vedette, comedian and dancer.

 Early life and career

 Marengo early television experience includes co-hosting Mar de Fondo with Alejandro Fantino on TyC Sports.

 She participated as a showgirl in Moria Casán journals, work that took her to Chile in 2004.
 Channel 13 in Chile offered her work as a model on the program Mucho Lucho.
 She left the show to get married and live in a hotel in Chile for a few months.

 Marengo love life is frequently covered by the Argentine press and has contributed to her high profile.
-Reported relationships with TV host Alejandro "Marley" Wiebe and the son of Argentinian star Graciela Alfano have been reported on, and she also made headlines with her alleged affair with football star Mauricio Pinilla.
+Reported relationships with TV host Alejandro "Marley" Wiebe and the son of Argentine star Graciela Alfano have been reported on, and she also made headlines with her alleged affair with football star Mauricio Pinilla.
 Other relationships have been regular press fodder in Argentina.

 Television and other appearances

 In 2006, she participated in the reality TV show Expedition Robinson, the island VIP, which developed on a beach in the Dominican Republic, where she finished in fourth place.
 Later she participated in the program Locos por el baile.